isc-projects/bind9/doc/notes/notes-current.rst

   seen on older operating systems where unhandled ICMPv6 errors result in a generic protocol error being returned instead of the more specific error code.
   [GL #1928]

+- With query minimization enabled, named failed to resolve ip6.arpa. names that had more labels before the IPv6 part.
+For example, when named implemented query minimization on a name like ``A.B.1.2.3.4.(...).ip6.arpa.``, it stopped at the left-most IPv6 label, i.e.
+  ``1.2.3.4.(...).ip6.arpa.`` without considering the extra labels ``A.B``.
+  That caused a query loop when resolving the name: if named received NXDOMAIN answers, then the same query was repeatedly sent until the number of queries sent reached the value in the ``max-recursion-queries`` configuration option.
+[GL #1847]